tummfm/jax-sgmc/docs/usage/scheduler.rst

 A scheduler is a combination of specific schedulers, which control only a single parameter, for example the step size.
-Specific schedulers for different variables are then combined into a basic scheduler via :func:`jax_sgmc.scheduler.init_scheduler`, which updates all specific schedulers and provides default values for parameters without a specific scheduler.
+Specific schedulers for different variables are combined into a basic scheduler via :func:`jax_sgmc.scheduler.init_scheduler`, which updates all specific schedulers and provides default values for parameters without a specific scheduler.